tersite1/DSMtoPointcloud/README.md

 This project showcases the process of converting Digital Surface Model (DSM) data into high-quality 3D mesh and point cloud outputs.
 The DSM image used for this process, along with the generated outputs, are displayed below.

+## Currently Researching, Any researcher with passion who wants to collab is welcome
 #### Updates

 * 1.0 VersionInitial Release '24.08.09